auspicious3000/AutoPST/README.md

 # Global Prosody Style Transfer Without Text Transcriptions

-This repository provides a PyTorch implementation of [AutoPST](https://arxiv.org/abs/2106.08519), which enables more detailed speaking style conversion by disentangling speech into content, timbre, rhythm and pitch.
+This repository provides a PyTorch implementation of [AutoPST](https://arxiv.org/abs/2106.08519), which enables unsupervised global prosody conversion without text transcriptions.

 This is a short video that explains the main concepts of our work.
 If you find this work useful and use it in your research, please consider citing our paper.